mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 8. Parent Records, Students and Enrollment records are required prior to setting the Student Parent Association.

 #### Grade / Enrollment Requirements for Early Education Enrollment
 As described above, each student must first have a StudentSchoolAssociation record (an enrollment record).
-For EE Enrollment, allowable grades are EC, K-3 or EE.
-* Use Grade EE if the student is not already enrolled in a regular grade
-* Use Grade EE if the EE program service is provided in a different school than the regular grade.

-Once the enrollment record exists, one or both of the EE Program Associations may then be assigned to the student.
-* Students in Grade EC, K-3 may only have an EE-ECFE program assigned; they cannot have an EE-SR program assignment.
-* Only Grade EE students may have an EE-SR program.
-(If you have a need to associate students in *ECSE schools* with an EE-SR program, use the guidance in the [Early Education Disambiguation Workaround](early_ed_disamb_work.md)) document.
-* Grade EE students may also have an EE-ECFE program alone or in combination with an EE-SR program.
+Starting in SY2023-24, all EE enrollments will use grade 'EE'.

 # Navigation
 - [Return to SIS Test Plan Overview](sis_test_plan_a_toc.md)